-Some potential applicants do not have an academic background fitting our programme (e.g. they studied a certain language, etc.).
+Some prospective applicants do not have an academic background fitting our programme (e.g. they studied a certain language, are trained as a medical doctor, etc.).
 They would like to compensate for this by detailing their professional experience (e.g. working as a data analyst, etc.) or online courses related to our programme they took on platforms like Coursera, Udemy, etc. We are perfectly aware of the fact that people can be very successful working in fields that do not coincide with their original academic studies.
 Online courses are a valid tool of life-long learning as well.
 However, the process of becoming a student at a German university is governed by rather strict regulations.
 As we have no way of objectively (and comparatively) assessing your knowledge gathered in professional work or online courses, we cannot and are not allowed to take these into account when dealing with your application.
-Summing up, the only thing that matters for your application (besides some other formal requirements) is your academic background and we cannot consider your professional experience and/or online courses you took.
-So please refrain from giving us details about the latter.
+Summing up, the only thing that matters for your application (besides some other formal requirements) is your academic background and the board of examiners cannot and will not consider your professional experience and/or online courses you took.
+So please refrain from attaching details about the latter to your application.